MichaelHealth/Practical-Machine-Learning/Project.md

 training <- training[, -(1:5)]
 testing <- testing[, -(1:5)]
 ```
-8This is using a Random Forest model to check on the accuracy.
+*This is using a Random Forest model to check on the accuracy.
-Train is used on training with 3-fold cross validation.8
+Train is used on training with 3-fold cross validation.*
 ```
 weights <- trainControl(method="cv", number=3, verboseIter=TRUE)
 weight <- train(classe ~ ., data=training, method="rf", trControl=weights)